 Not interesting enough for you?

-Unclogging drains apparently is satisfying and mesmerizing for a unreasonably high number of people around the globe.
+Unclogging drains apparently is satisfying and mesmerizing for an unreasonably high number of people around the globe.

 Examples of Trades/Labour Content:

-Again, people love to watch the mastering of skill or just passionate hobbyists.
+Again, people love to watch the mastering of skills or just passionate hobbyists.

-Who would have thought people would derive so much satisfaction from watching someone wash a rug:
+Who would have thought people would derive so much satisfaction from watching someone washing a rug:

 Ideas For Trades/Labour Content:

-“Guide” and “How to videos” instantly rank on youtube.
+- How-to Video: “Guide” and “How to videos” instantly rank on youtube

 Beauty Content Creators

-This is BIG money, here’s a few examples of people that made their own makeup brand and scaled using great content:
+This is BIG money, here are a few examples of people that made their own makeup brand and scaled using great content.